STEAM skills (Science, Technology, Engineering, Art, and Math) may be the most important skills that today’s children will need for the future.

 It’s important to let go and give kids a chance to explore and discover.

-As I mentioned before, learning from failure is how we innovate.
+As we mentioned before, learning from failure is how we innovate.

-Therefore, if my calculations are correct, every mistake we make should be bringing us closer to success?
+Therefore, if my calculations are correct, every mistake we make should be bringing us closer to success, right?

 Now that sounds to me like something worth celebrating!

-How often do you celebrate your kid’s learning?
+How often do you celebrate your students' learning?

-Showcase your kid’s projects and creations!
-Don’t forget to showcase the process as well, as the process demonstrates that it takes a series of failures to get us to the eventual success.
+Showcase your students' projects and creations!
+And don’t forget to showcase the process as well, as the process demonstrates that it takes a series of failures to get us to the eventual success.

 Success takes time.